vojtech-filipec/vojtech-filipec.github.io/pages/quizes.md

 ## Musical keys
 This is suitable for children who can read musical keys: code the keyword into keys.
 Indeed it shall preferably consists of letters C, D, E, F, G, A, B and H; the picture shows a keyword that contains other letters too but the less the better.
-On the other hand, these extra letters givea hint how to interpret the keys.
+On the other hand, these extra letters give a hint how to interpret the keys.

 ![keys](../assets/quizes/noty.JPG)